jluk/paastb/classiccompute-autoscalesuccessfulbutscalenothappening.md

 />

 # Autoscale seems to be successful but scaling is not happening
+Below is a collection of solutions and explanations for why scaling may not occur. <br>

 ## **Recommended steps**
-1. Ensure that all roles instances are in **Ready** state. <br>
+* Ensure that all roles instances are in **Ready** state. <br>
+Autoscale will only occur if all roles are in Ready state. <br>
-2. Try to scale manually. <br>
+* Try to scale manually and if it succeeds, the autoscale profile may be configured incorrectly. <br>
-3. Check the number of available cores. <br>
+Multiple autoscale profiles can affect the behavior of autoscale.
+[Creating and managing autoscale profiles] (https://azure.microsoft.com/documentation/articles/insights-autoscale-best-practices/#autoscale-best-practices) should be done from the same portal as each portal has unique default autoscale profiles. <br>
+* Try to scale in smaller increments as the cluster where your application is deployed may not have enough free cores. <br>
-If your subscription has reached the maximum compute cores, you can increase the subscription compute quota limit by [contacting Microsoft] (data-blade:Microsoft_Azure_Support.NewSupportRequestBlade).
+* Increase the subscription quota limit by [contacting Microsoft] (data-blade:Microsoft_Azure_Support.NewSupportRequestBlade) as autosacle cannot succeed without sufficient compute quota. <br>
-4. This may happen when the cluster you are deployed to has reached capacity limits or does not have the type of compute cores that you are requesting. <br>
-    a.
-Try to scale in smaller increments. <br>
-    b.
-Create a new host service and redeploy to it with the maximum instances needed.
-Scale down after the initial deployment if needed.
-Deploying with maximum instances ensures that the cluster has the capacity you may need. <br>
+* Create a new host service and redeploy to it with the maximum instances needed.
+Scale down afterwards if needed. <br>
+Deploying with maximum instances ensures the cluster has the capacity you may require. <br>

-### **Recommended documents**
+## **Recommended documents**
+[About autoscale best practices] (https://azure.microsoft.com/documentation/articles/insights-autoscale-best-practices/#autoscale-best-practices)
-[About Cloud Services allocation failures] (https://azure.microsoft.com/en-us/documentation/articles/cloud-services-allocation-failures/) <br>
+[About Cloud Services allocation failures] (https://azure.microsoft.com/documentation/articles/cloud-services-allocation-failures/) <br>